 Where can I find more information about hepatitis B vaccines?

 More information about hepatitis B vaccines is available:

-- Recommendations on the use of hepatitis B vaccines in people infected with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the use of hepatitis B vaccines in people living with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 - Research studies related to hepatitis B vaccines, from the AIDSinfo database of study summaries.